 The Coalition for the Homeless is the nation’s oldest advocacy and direct service organization helping homeless men, women and children.
 We believe that affordable housing, sufficient food and the chance to work for a living wage are fundamental rights in a civilized society.
 Since our inception in 1981, the Coalition has worked through litigation, public education and direct services to ensure that these goals are realized.

 The Coalition’s effectiveness derives from our unique role as both an advocacy and direct service organization.
 Our programs, shelter monitoring and grassroots organizing enable us to meet homeless people where they are – giving voice and hope to the most marginalized among us.
 Our advocacy is informed by the very real daily struggles of our homeless neighbors, and seeks practical, humane and cost-effective long-term solutions proven to work.
 Because every New Yorker deserves a home.

-For more than three decades, the Coalition for the Homeless has developed and implemented humane, cost-effective strategies to end mass homelessness in New York City.
+For more than 35 years, the Coalition for the Homeless has developed and implemented humane, cost-effective strategies to end mass homelessness in New York City.
 Our model programs represent solutions that can dramatically reduce the homeless population and prevent homelessness among those most at risk.

 Every day, our 11 frontline programs help more than 3,500 men, women and children survive immediate crises and put them on the path to long-term stability.
 We witness firsthand the challenges they face and shape our services to best meet their needs, providing emergency food and clothing, eviction prevention, crisis services, permanent housing, job training and special programs for homeless youth.